Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Investors will soon be able to buy into pre-market IPOs alongside hedge funds and big banks.
+Investors have a chance to buy into IPOs at offering prices usually reserved for hedge funds and big banks.

 Online trading platforms Robinhood and SoFi have big plans on the horizon: not just to become publicly-traded companies but to allow retail investors to buy pre-IPO shares.
 Here’s how you can get in on the action.